 Alternatives to the Marriott Bonvoy Brilliant American Express Card

 The Marriott Bonvoy Boundless™ Credit Card (Review) is another option for spending at Marriott Bonvoy hotels, but this card is issued by Chase instead of American Express.
-It’s also much cheaper than the Marriott Bonvoy Brilliant card at just $95.
+It’s also much less expensive than the Marriott Bonvoy Brilliant card (Rates & Fees).

 |Introductory Bonus Offer|

 The Marriott Bonvoy Boundless provides complimentary Silver Elite status, rather than Gold Elite like the Marriott Bonvoy Brilliant card.
 So you’ll earn slightly fewer Base points at Marriott Bonvoy properties, although it doesn’t come out to a huge difference.